nakshatrakadia/Biometric-Monitor-Display/index.md

 Biometric Monitor & Display:
-I plan to make a project that uses biometric sensors on an Arduino to measure the user's pulse and body temperature, and to display those measurements on a screen in real time
+This project involves combining an Arduino with a pulse sensor, a temperature sensor, and a display to monitor biometric data.
+The data from these sensors can be displayed on the screen in real time.

-Note: Not finished

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|